"Life is short, art is long"

 $12,000 may sound like a lot of money, but it's a modest budget for a sculpture of this scale.
 Your donations through this page will cover the cost of:

 -a full sized model of the great horned owl

 -a silicone mold of the owl sculpture to be replicated in stone

 The sculpture will be carved in granite, one of nature's most durable materials for outdoor sculpture, which needs little to no maintenance.
 The entire process is expected to take 2-3 months, and be ready for installation in the fall.

 Perhaps the best thing about this project is the chance to educate students who are interested in pursuing a career in the arts, and learning more about the craft of stone carving that is unique to central Vermont's history.
-The work will take place over the summer, and interested students can drop in to any point of the process to learn more about model making and mold making, stone carving, and public art.
+Interested students can drop in to any point of the process to learn more about model making and mold making, stone carving, and public art.
 This page will also act as a resource for anyone interested in the aforementioned areas of sculpture, and process photos will be made available here over the duration of the project.

 We would appreciate your input on some details!
 What should the owl be perched on?
 Books?
 A laptop?
 Branches?
 What symbols for education would you choose?
 Is there anything else of importance you think should be represented?
 Currently I am working on the 1/4 scale model which will be on display at the MHS art show on May 23rd, so come by and check it out!

 I am so thankful for my time at Montpelier High School, and for Barb's enthusiasm and love for art which gave me the space to develop as a teenager, and later apply for art school.
 This sculpture will be dedicated to her, and all her years of hard work fostering creativity at MHS.
 If you ever had Barb as a teacher, or would like to contribute to a long lasting work of public art, please support this project however you can.